FSEC-Photovoltaics/pvrpm-lcoe/docs/tutorial_getting_started.rst

 For a total failure setup, the failure requires the distribution, its parameters, the labor time to fix a component, and the cost to repair the component.

-Optionally, there are two fraction modes for a failure: `fraction` and `decay_fraction`.
-Setting the `fraction` will tell PVRPM to fail that fraction (between 0 and 1) of components in the component level consistently throughout the simulation.
-This means PVRPM will maintain `fraction` of the components with this failure mode throughout the simulation.
+Optionally, there are two fraction modes for a failure: ``fraction`` and ``decay_fraction``.
+Setting the ``fraction`` will tell PVRPM to fail that fraction (between 0 and 1) of components in the component level consistently throughout the simulation.
+This means PVRPM will maintain ``fraction`` of the components with this failure mode throughout the simulation.
 Remember, PVRPM will always pick the failure mode in this section **with the shortest time to failure**, so if you set two failures mode, where one is always shorter than the other, then the longer failure mode will never occur, **even if the fraction is defined on the longer failure mode**.
-The `decay_fraction` also selects `decay_fraction` of the components to fail; however, it decays with each failure.
-If you set `decay_fraction` to 0.5, then at first, 50 percent of the components will fail with this failure mode, then 25  percent, then 12.5 percent, etc., until it goes to 0.
+The ``decay_fraction`` also selects ``decay_fraction`` of the components to fail; however, it decays with each failure.
+If you set ``decay_fraction`` to 0.5, then at first, 50 percent of the components will fail with this failure mode, then 25  percent, then 12.5 percent, etc., until it approaches 0, which in reality would mean the number of failures from this mode would be 0 when ``decay_fraction`` is small enough.

-A typical setup of failures is to have a long "end of life" failure with a large time, and failures with shorter time to failures with a `fraction` or `decay_fraction`, so some will fail with the shorter failures, and most will fail with the end of life failure.
+A typical setup of failures is to have a long "end of life" failure with a large time, and failures with shorter time to failures with a ``fraction`` or ``decay_fraction``, so some will fail with the shorter failures, and most will fail with the end of life failure.

 Concurrent failures work the same way as above, except each failure mode is counted **concurrently**.
 This means that failure modes defined as concurrent failures **do not have the shortest time picked among the modes; instead, each failure mode will fail the component independent of each other and the total failure mode**.
 You can view this mode as "partial failures", where failures of this nature happen more often than total failures but cost less and are faster to repair.
-You can use `fraction` and `decay_fraction` here as needed.
+You can use ``fraction`` and ``decay_fraction`` here as needed.

-A typical setup for concurrent failure modes is to list routine failures every year or two to a `fraction` of the components.
+A typical setup for concurrent failure modes is to list routine failures every year or two to a ``fraction`` of the components.

 Total failure mode chooses the quickest time to failure from the different modes, and concurrent failure modes all operate independently of each other; they fail each component independent of other failures.
 Further note, **when a component is repaired from a *total failure*, all *concurrent failures* get reset** since this is a full replacement, and the partial failures that affected the old component won't affect the new one.